 Your level of exercise intensity also determines the type of calories you burn.
-Low to moderate exercise intensity mainly burns fat, whereas high intensity exercise burns carbohydrates.
+Low to moderate exercise intensity mainly burns fat, whereas high-intensity exercise burns carbohydrates.

-If you want to lose fat, you may jump to the conclusion that moderate intensity exercise is best for fat loss.
+If you want to lose fat, you may jump to the conclusion that moderate-intensity exercise is best for fat loss.
 This is only true for obese individuals, as their carbohydrate metabolism differs drastically from that of healthy individuals.

-Individuals who have already achieved a healthy weight should focus on high intensity exercise that burns carbohydrates.
+Individuals who have already achieved a healthy weight should focus on high-intensity exercise that burns carbohydrates.
 This will condition the body to spare carbohydrates during rest and burn fat instead.

 Effects of exercise intensity after workouts

-The intensity and duration of exercise increases oxygen intake after as well as during workouts.
+The intensity and duration of exercise increase oxygen intake after as well as during workouts.
 This elevation is different than that which occurs mid-workout; metabolic processes like replenishing energy stores in the cells, converting lactate back into glycogen, and re-loading oxygen into muscles help the body adjust to its non-working out state.

-Low intensity exercise does not create much oxygen debt, but on average, people who perform moderate to intense exercise for more than 60 minutes have elevated oxygen intake for up to 24 hours afterward.
+Low-intensity exercise does not create much oxygen debt, but on average, people who perform moderate to intense exercise for more than 60 minutes have elevated oxygen intake for up to 24 hours afterward.
 However, these elevated V02 levels burn negligible calories (up to 75 calories for every 80 minutes of exercise).

 The real benefit of these lingering effects is your ability to recover more quickly.
 The fitter you are, the faster VO2 will return to resting values and the sooner you can complete another round of intense exercise.